amitkaps/data-vis-workshop/README.md

 - Please download using https://github.com/amitkaps/data-vis-workshop/archive/master.zip or clone the repo from: https://github.com/amitkaps/data-vis-workshop.git

 Step 3:
-- Once you have repo cloned Anaconda installed, you can use the following conda commands to install all the required packages.
+- Once you have Anaconda installed (Step 1) and downloaded or cloned the repo (Step 3), you can use the following conda commands to install all the required packages.

+Please note:
+- Do `cd` into the folder and then run these commands.
-- If you are on Windows, then please use the Anaconda Prompt (and not command prompt)
+- If you are on Windows, then please only use the Anaconda Prompt (and not command prompt)

 ```
 conda env create --file vis.yaml